max-andr/provably-robust-boosting/README.md

 available by `python train.py --help`.

 Boosted stumps models:
+- `python train.py --dataset=mnist_2_6 --weak_learner=stump --model=plain`
-- `python train.py --dataset=mnist_2_6 --weak_learner=stump --model=plain `
+- `python train.py --dataset=mnist_2_6 --weak_learner=stump --model=at_cube --lr=0.01`
 - `python train.py --dataset=mnist_2_6 --weak_learner=stump --model=robust_bound`
 - `python train.py --dataset=mnist_2_6 --weak_learner=stump --model=robust_exact`

 Boosted trees models:
-- `python train.py --dataset=mnist_2_6 --weak_learner=tree --model=plain `
+- `python train.py --dataset=mnist_2_6 --weak_learner=tree --model=plain --lr=0.2`
+- `python train.py --dataset=mnist_2_6 --weak_learner=tree --model=at_cube --lr=0.2`
-- `python train.py --dataset=mnist_2_6 --weak_learner=tree --model=robust_bound`
+- `python train.py --dataset=mnist_2_6 --weak_learner=tree --model=robust_bound --lr=0.2`

 Note that Linf epsilons for adversarial attacks are specified for each dataset separately in `data.py`.

-In case you experience excessive memory usage, just set `parallel=False` in the decorators of functions `fit_plain_stumps()` or `fit_robust_bound_stumps()`.
-This might happen to a bug in `numba` that does not free the used memory.
-This memory issue will be fixed in the next version of this repository.

 ### Evaluation
-`eval.py` and `exact_adv.ipynb` show how one can restore a trained model in order to evaluate it (e.g., to show the exact adversarial examples).
+`eval.py` and `notebooks/adv_examples.ipynb` show how one can restore a trained model in order to evaluate it (e.g., calculate the robustness bounds or to show the adversarial examples).

+In order to evaluate the boosted tree models using MILP, we refer to [this repository](https://github.com/chenhongge/RobustTrees).

 ### Jupyter notebooks to reproduce the figures
 - `notebooks/toy2d.ipynb` - Figure 1: toy dataset which shows that the usual training is non-robust, while our robust models can robustly classify all training points.
+- `notebooks/minmax_objective.ipynb` - Figure 2: visualization of the min-max objective which is convex wrt its parameters.
-- `notebooks/model_analysis.ipynb` - Figure 2: histograms of splitting thresholds, where we can observe a clear effect of robust training on the choice of the splitting thresholds.
+- `notebooks/model_analysis.ipynb` - Figures 3, 8, 9, 10: histograms of splitting thresholds, where we can observe a clear effect of
+robust training on the choice of the splitting thresholds.
+Also: Figures 5, 6, 7 show the feature importance plots based on the number of times some feature was used for a split.
+- `notebooks/robustness_generalization.ipynb` - Figure 4: the robustness vs accuracy trade-off.
-- `notebooks/exact_adv.ipynb` - Figure 3: exact adversarial examples for boosted stumps,
+- `notebooks/adv_examples.ipynb` - Figures 11, 12, 13: exact adversarial examples for boosted stumps,
 which are much larger in Linf-norm for robust models.